python-ffmpegio/python-ffmpegio/docsrc/quick.rst

 -------

 To use :py:mod:`ffmpegio`, the package must be installed on Python as well as
-having the FFmpeg binary files in a location :py:mod:`ffmpegio` can find.
+having the FFmpeg binary files at a location :py:mod:`ffmpegio` can find.

 Install the :py:mod:`ffmpegio` package via ``pip``: